gregjohnsonbiometrics/biometrics.utilities/README.md

 $cwa =  rp^{(\beta_0 + \beta_1 rp^{0.5} + \beta_2 height / dbh)}$

 where: rp = relative position, and $\beta_0$ - $\beta_2$ are parameters to be supplied by the user in the `parameters` vector.

+`cch` returns a vector of crown closures for each tree.

 -------------